 Webber was presumably going for his Aspects of Love approach, where the individual numbers aren’t emphasized and the show plays as a free-flowing whole rather than as a collection of songs.
 But Aspects worked with that approach because of its sheer wealth of beautiful melody; here, it just comes off as a handful of pleasant but forgettable songs separated by endless stretches of tuneless quasi-recitative.

 That’s not to say that some of the numbers aren’t pretty.
-The lengthy trio sequence “Perspective”/“Trying Not to Notice”, the sad ballad “Evermore Without You”, Maria Friedman’s solos “All for Laura” and “If Not for Me, for Her”, and “A Gift for Living Well” for the character played by Michael Crawford in London and Michael Ball on Broadway, are all rather nice, and apart from a misguided dissonant arrangement of “The Holly and the Ivy”, the score is never hard to listen to.
+The show’s highlight, the lengthy trio sequence “Perspective/Trying Not to Notice”, is actually quite lovely, and the sad ballad “Evermore Without You”, Maria Friedman’s solos “All for Laura” and “If Not for Me, for Her”, and “A Gift for Living Well” for the character played by Michael Crawford in London and Michael Ball on Broadway, are all pleasant enough in a mild sort of way.
+And apart from a few noisy choral numbers like “Lammastide” (which bears an unfortunate resemblance to the Rock portions of The Beautiful Game) and a very misguided dissonant arrangement of “The Holly and the Ivy”, the score is never hard to listen to.

 But nothing ever really lands, and the centerpieces are especially disappointing.
 “I Believe My Heart”, the big love theme, sounds like Webber on autopilot, with an uninspired, obvious melody and a lyric that worsens the problem by echoing “Seeing Is Believing”, a better love duet from a better Webber show.
 And the eleven-o’clock showstopper, “You Can Get Away With Anything”, isn’t a showstopper at all; it’s a pleasantly undistinguished little charm tune that Crawford (and later Ball) had to force into a showstopper by overselling it.